-- How to Access the Delta Sky Club: Credit Cards, Biz Class or Status
+How to Access the Delta Sky Club: Credit Cards, Biz Class, or Status

 - Can You Buy a Day Pass to the Delta Sky Club?

-- What Are Delta Sky Clubs Like During COVID-19?
+- What Are Delta Sky Clubs Like?

-How to Access the Delta Sky Club: Credit Cards, Biz Class or Status
+How to Access the Delta Sky Club: Credit Cards, Biz Class, or Status

 Flying first or business class on Delta (or their partners) can get you in for free.
-Or you can buy an annual lounge membership – or get it free through your Delta Medallion Elite status.
+Or you can buy an annual lounge membership (as long as you have some level of Delta Medallion elite status) – or get it free through your Delta Medallion Elite status.

-Carry the Platinum Card from American Express
+Carry The Platinum Card from American Express

 You'll also earn 5x American Express Membership Rewards points for every dollar you spend on airfare directly with an airline or through Amex's travel portal, amextravel.com, and a host of other great travel benefits.

 Carry the Delta Reserve American Express Card

-Much like the Platinum Card from American Express, just for holding the Delta SkyMiles Reserve American Express Card or the Delta SkyMiles Reserve Business American Express Card, you can get free Delta Sky Club access.
+Much like the Platinum Card from American Express, the *delta reserve card* or the *delta skymiles reserve business* can get you free Delta Sky Club lounge access.
 But once again, you have to be flying with Delta that day.